w3f/polkadot-wiki/docs/general/constants-variables.md

 The number of Kusama validators in the active set is <RPC network="kusama" path="query.staking.validatorCount" defaultValue={297}/>.

-#### Asset Deposit

-To reserve an asset you need a deposit of <RPC network="statemine" path="consts.assets.assetDeposit" defaultValue={100000000000} filter="humanReadable"/> and <RPC network="statemine" path="consts.assets.metadataDepositBase" defaultValue={668933304} filter="humanReadable"/> for the asset metadata.

 #### Auction Ending Period

-The auction ending period is <RPC network="kusama" path="consts.auctions.endingPeriod" defaultValue={72000} filter="blocksToDays"/> days long.
+The auction ending period on Kusama is <RPC network="kusama" path="consts.auctions.endingPeriod" defaultValue={72000} filter="blocksToDays"/> days long.

 #### Existential Deposit

-The minimum number of tokens to keep an account alive on the blockchain is <RPC network="kusama" path="consts.balances.existentialDeposit" defaultValue={333000000} filter="humanReadable"/>.
+The minimum number of tokens to keep an account alive on the Kusama Relay Chain is <RPC network="kusama" path="consts.balances.existentialDeposit" defaultValue={333000000} filter="humanReadable"/>.

 #### Inactive Issuance

-The inactive issuance is <RPC network="kusama" path="query.balances.inactiveIssuance" defaultValue="320302796457002024" filter= "humanReadable"/> in the era <RPC network="kusama" path="query.staking.currentEra" defaultValue="5649"/>.
+Kusama's inactive issuance is <RPC network="kusama" path="query.balances.inactiveIssuance" defaultValue="320302796457002024" filter= "humanReadable"/> in the era <RPC network="kusama" path="query.staking.currentEra" defaultValue="5649"/>.

 #### Index Deposit

-The deposit to reserve an index is <RPC network="kusama" path="consts.indices.deposit" defaultValue={100000000000} filter="humanReadable"/>.
+The deposit to reserve an index on Kusama is <RPC network="kusama" path="consts.indices.deposit" defaultValue={100000000000} filter="humanReadable"/>.

 #### Minimum Active Bond

-The minimum amount of tokens to nominate is <RPC network="kusama" path="query.staking.minimumActiveStake" defaultValue={2937000000000} filter="humanReadable"/>.
+The minimum amount of tokens to nominat on Kusama is <RPC network="kusama" path="query.staking.minimumActiveStake" defaultValue={2937000000000} filter="humanReadable"/>.

 #### Minimum Bond to Participate in Staking